arthur-adriansens/bell/README.md

 ## discription

 A bell that rings when a new client is created, powered by Microsoft Forms and the Raspberry pi 4.
+Checks for mails every 3-5 minutes.

 ## install